tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 The process of forming a very large, high molecular mass polymer from small structural units i.e., monomer is called polymerisation.
 Polymerisation occurs in the following two ways:

 i.
-Addition polymerisation or chain growth polymerisation ii.
+Addition polymerisation or chain growth polymerisation

+ii.
 Condensation polymerisation or step growth polymerisation

 **Addition polymerisation:** Many alkenes undergo polymerisation under suitable conditions.
 The chain growth mechanism involves the addition of the growing chain across the double bond of the monomer.
 The addition polymerisation can follow any of the following three mechanisms depending upon the reactive involved in the process.

 i.
-Free radical polymerisation ii.
-Cationic polymerisation iii.
+Free radical polymerisation

+ii.
+Cationic polymerisation

+iii.
 Anionic polymerisation

-**Free radical polymerisation:** When alkenes are heated with free radical initiator such as benzoyl peroxide, they undergo polymerisation reaction.
+**Free radical polymerisation:**

+ When alkenes are heated with free radical initiator such as benzoyl peroxide, they undergo polymerisation reaction.
 For example styrene polymerises to polystyrene when it is heated to ionic with a peroxide initiator.
 The mechanism involves the following steps.

-**1. Initiation step:**
+**1. initiation – formation of free radical**

 ![](16.png)

 **2. Propagation step:**

 ![](17.png)

-The stabilized radical attacks another monomer molecule to give an elongated radical.

 Chain growth will continue with the successive addition of several thousands of monomer units.